-7 Scientific Benefits of Reading Printed Books
+7 Scientific Benefits of Reading Printed Books for Better Brain Health, Sleep and Environmental Impact

 Young woman reading at home

-Readers of print books absorb and remember more of the plot than readers of e-books do, according to a study that was presented in Italy in 2014.
-In an earlier study, print readers also scored higher in other areas, such as empathy, immersion in the book, and understanding of the narrative.
-Scientists believe this effect is related to the tactile sensation of holding a book in your hands.
+Readers of print books vs e-books absorb and remember more of the plot, according to a 2014 study on print book retention.
+Print readers also scored higher in other areas, such as empathy, immersion in the book and overall understanding of the narrative.
+The physical experience of holding a printed book strengthens this effect, helping readers stay more engaged and retain key details.
+Plus, the tactile sensation of turning pages makes it easier to track progress and revisit important sections without losing your place.

 Seeing and feeling how much progress you’ve made in the story can help readers feel like they’re unfolding the story—both literally and figuratively.
 Plus, with a print book, it’s easier to go back and confirm information you may be unsure of without losing your place and having to scroll or click back on your device.